 LEAD NC seeks to cultivate leaders who adhere to the following principles:

-Inclusiveness: ability to work with diverse communities, across race, class, sexual orientation and gender identities
+Inclusiveness: the ability to work with diverse communities, across race, class, sexual orientation, and gender identities

-Transparency: ability to be honest, to consistently keep commitments and to be held accountable
+Transparency: the ability to be honest, to consistently keep commitments, and to be held accountable

 Altruism: willingness to take action on behalf of others even at great personal cost